How can businesses set up and accept recurring payments from customers?

 Link |

 Stripe includes several modules such as Payments (payment acceptance), Invoicing (via email), Billing (recurring payments) and Payment Links.
-You can create a recurring payment from a link, an invoice or a compatible online store.
+You can create a recurring payment from a link, invoice or compatible online store.

 Visa, Mastercard, Amex | UK standard cards: 1.5% + 20p UK premium cards: 1.9% + 20p EEA cards: 2.5% + 20p International cards: 3.25% + 20p + 2% currency exchange |